iterative/dvc.org/static/docs/commands-reference/status.md

   the target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
 By traversing all stage dependencies, DVC searches backward from the given target(s) in the corresponding pipeline.
-This means DVC will not show changes occurring later in the pipeline than the named target(s).
+This means DVC will not show changes occurring later in a pipeline than the given target(s).
   Applies whether or not `--cloud` is specified.

 - `-c`, `--cloud` - enables comparison against a remote cache.
 If no `--remote`